fiskaltrust/rollout-doc/middleware/README.md

 ![anbindungs-variante-server-lokal](images/connection-local-server.png)

 #### Cash register with cloud TSE
 A cloud TSE must be accessed over the Internet.
-In the following scenario, a POSSystem accesses a cloud TSE over the Internet using the SCU.
+In the following scenario, a POS-System accesses a cloud TSE over the Internet using the SCU.

 ![anbindungs-variante-cloud](images/connection-cloud-tse.png)

-#### POSSystem in the operator's data center with cloud TSE
+#### POS-System in the operator's data center with cloud TSE

-Here, too, the POSSystem accesses a cloud TSE via the Internet with the help of the fiskaltrust SCU.
-In the local environment, there are only terminals without a cash register function that access the electronic POSSystem in the POSOperator's data center via the Internet.
+Here, too, the POS-System accesses a cloud TSE via the Internet with the help of the fiskaltrust SCU.
+In the local environment, there are only terminals without a cash register function that access the electronic POS-System in the PosOperator's data center via the Internet.

 ![anbindung-rechenzentrum-cloud-tse](images/connection-datacenter-cloud-tse.png)